Career Progression in the Legal Sector (2012)

 Further, existing research took either a qualitative or quantitative approach.
 This led to qualitative research being dismissed as "complaining” by “non-performing” lawyers; or quantitative research failing to provide the necessary context to aid understanding the experiences of diverse talent.

 In 2010, InterLaw collaborated with the Law Society on The Career Experience of LGB Solicitors, published alongside separate reports on women and ethnic minority solicitors under the collective name, The Barriers Reports.
-When these reports were read together, we saw more fundamental similarities than differences in these groups’ professional experiences.
+When these reports were read together, we saw more fundamental similarities than differences in these three different groups’ professional experiences.
 This motivated publication of our research report, Career Progression in the Legal Sector (2012), to explore the hypothesis that all diverse lawyers were facing many of the same fundamental barriers to career progression.

 In July 2012, the InterLaw Diversity Forum, with support from The Law Society and the Bar Council, surveyed almost 2,000 respondents from all strands of diversity and inclusion in the UK legal sector.
 Our 2012 research was unique in that it surveyed all strands of diversity in the legal profession.
 From this data we published our ground-breaking report Career Progression in the Legal Sector, with a preface from Baroness Patricia Scotland PC QC.
 The report combined hard data with respondents’ perceptions of their own career progression, as well as their perception of the fairness and transparency of policies and practices in their workplaces.